chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 parm:           isSayHello:set 0 to disable printing hello world. set 1 to enable it (int)
 ```

-**NOTE1**: You can't build a module against an absolutely sterile, pristine, make distcleaned kernel tree.
+**NOTE**: You can't build a module against an absolutely sterile, pristine, make distcleaned kernel tree.
 At the very least, the kernel tree being used must be configured because there are some versioning files that are created by the configuration process that are essential to the module build process.
 But that's not enough.

 You also need to perform at least the first part of the kernel build process since that will generate a few more files that the module build process needs.
 However, unlike what some documentation tells you, you don't need to perform an entire build.
 All that's required is, in the kernel source tree, to run the subsequent command: